screepers/node-screeps-api/README.md

 # Screeps API
 ![npm](https://nodei.co/npm/screeps-api.png "NPM")

 This is a nodejs API for the game Screeps

-NOTE: Current usage subject to change

 ## Basic usage
 ```